CTristan/lobotomy-corporation-mods/INTEGRATION_TESTING_CHECKLIST.md

 - [ ] Rename an agent to make sure changes stay.
 - [ ] Re-customize an existing agent (including a name change), load the day, then restart the day and verify changes stay.

+## Notify When Agent Receives Gift

+- [ ] Displays a message for each condition:
+    - [ ] Have an agent receive a gift in an empty slot.
+    - [ ] Have an agent replace a gift in an existing slot.
+- [ ] Does NOT display a message for each condition:
+    - [ ] An agent would receive a gift when they already have that gift.
+    - [ ] An agent would receive a gift when that slot is locked with another gift.

 ## Warn When Agent Will Die From Working